Very fast Bayesian Additive Regression Trees on GPU: Introduction

 \paragraph{BART on GPU}

 To tackle this challenge, and bring the features of BART to large datasets, I re-implemented the original BART algorithm for GPU.
 My implementation yields a speed gain of up to 200 times, comparing a Nvidia A100 GPU against a single Apple M1 Pro CPU core.
 The maximum gain can be reached only with sample size $n \gtrsim \num{1000000}$ and number of predictors and number of trees $p,n_\text{tree}\lesssim\num{10000}$, but these limits look solvable with additional work.
 The memory usage is $n(p+n_\text{tree})$ bytes, about 20 times less than the previous fastest implementation.
-I provide a Python package, \texttt{bartz} \autocite{petrillo2024b}, which mimics the most common BART interface found in R packages.
+I provide a Python package, \texttt{bartz} \citep{petrillo2024b} , which mimics the most common BART interface found in R packages.
 In \autoref{sec:bart} I summarize the background knowledge on BART, then in \autoref{sec:impl} I describe how to adapt BART to run on GPU, and in \autoref{sec:perf} I measure the performance of my implementation.
+Finally, in \autoref{sec:conclusions} I assess the merits of my work and consider further research directions.